Gifu University — Crop Science Laboratory

 Loading news...

-We conduct research on improving the productivity, stability, and sustainability of crops such as rice, wheat, and soybean, focusing on crop physiology, ecology, and cultivation techniques.
-Our work includes not only pot and field experiments on campus but also field surveys at actual farmers' fields.
-Internationally, we carry out field research in China, India, the Philippines, and Myanmar.
-We are committed to developing researchers who can observe the world with their own eyes and solve real problems.
+We conduct research aimed at improving the productivity, stability, and sustainability of crops such as rice, wheat, and soybean, with a focus on crop physiology, crop ecology, and cultivation techniques.
+Beyond pot and field experiments on campus, we place strong emphasis on on-farm surveys conducted directly in farmers' fields.
+Internationally, we carry out fieldwork in China, India, the Philippines, and Myanmar.
+We are committed to nurturing researchers who can observe the world with their own eyes and tackle real-world problems.

-Research life progresses alongside the growth cycle of crops.
-When working with rice, cultivation begins in April–May with seeding and concludes around September with harvest.
-Activities include morphological observation and sample collection in the field.
-Seeding, puddling, transplanting, and harvesting are group efforts involving all students and faculty.
-Field experiments require students to support each other's research, not just their own.
-After harvest, research shifts to indoor experiments, with the final one to two months focused on data analysis.
-Weekly seminars include research progress presentations and reviews of English-language papers.
+Our research follows the rhythm of crop growth.
+For rice, the season begins with seeding in April–May and runs through harvest around September; during this period, our work centers on morphological observation and sample collection in the field.
+Seeding, puddling, transplanting, and harvesting are carried out as collaborative efforts involving all students and faculty.
+In field experiments, students are expected to support each other's projects in addition to their own.
+After harvest, the focus shifts to indoor experiments, with the final one to two months before graduation devoted mainly to data analysis.
+Of course, the schedule varies depending on the target crop and research plan.
+Weekly seminars cover research planning, progress reports, and reviews of English-language papers.

-Shizuoka Prefecture (agricultural officer, M.S.), Toyota Agricultural Cooperative (M.S.), Ministry of Agriculture, Forestry and Fisheries (B.S.), Aichi Prefecture (agricultural officer, B.S.), Nishimino Agricultural Cooperative (B.S.), Uozu City (B.S.), Story Corporation (B.S.), and others.
+Shizuoka Prefecture (agricultural officer, M.S.), Toyota Agricultural Cooperative (M.S.), Ministry of Agriculture, Forestry and Fisheries (B.S.), Aichi Prefecture (agricultural officer, B.S.), Nishimino Agricultural Cooperative (B.S.), Uozu City (B.S.), Monogatari Corporation (B.S.), and others.

 Research

-We Want to Keep Eating Rice Even with Global Warming!
+We Want to Keep Eating Rice — Even Under Global Warming!

-Global warming is raising concerns about its impact on crops like rice.
-When rice encounters temperatures above 35°C, it can fail to set grain.
-Despite being considered a heat-tolerant crop, little is known about the mechanisms of heat-induced spikelet sterility, which varieties are most heat-tolerant, or under what conditions sterility occurs.
-We are currently researching how rice pollination is affected by environmental factors and why certain varieties are more heat-tolerant, with field sites in the Philippines, India, Myanmar, China, and other countries.
+Global warming is raising serious concerns about its impact on crops, including rice.
+When rice is exposed to temperatures above 35°C, it can fail to set grain.
+Although rice has long been regarded as a heat-tolerant crop, much remains unknown about the mechanisms of heat-induced spikelet sterility, which varieties are truly tolerant, and the specific conditions under which sterility occurs.
+Working at field sites in the Philippines, India, Myanmar, China, and other countries, we investigate how environmental factors affect rice pollination and why certain varieties are more heat-tolerant than others.

 Optimizing Agricultural Production

-Improving crop productivity requires developing better varieties and cultivation techniques.
-However, varieties and technologies developed at research institutions often underperform when introduced into actual farmers' fields, due to the complex interplay of soil, weather, and farm management practices.
-Using AI and remote sensing, we aim to identify the key factors that determine crop production at the farm level and ultimately propose concrete improvements.
+Improving crop productivity calls for both better varieties and improved cultivation techniques.
+In practice, however, varieties and technologies developed at research institutions often fail to deliver expected results once they are deployed in actual farmers' fields, where soil, weather, and farm management interact in complex ways.
+Using AI and remote sensing as our key tools, we aim to identify the factors that determine crop production at the farm level — and ultimately to propose concrete strategies for improvement.

 Members